bentoml/BentoML/docs/source/concepts.rst

       def predict(self, df):
           return self.artifacts.model.predict(df)

-Note that although this supports the use of remote Git URLs, any use of Pip package options like :code:`-i` or :code:`-f` is not supported.
-If you'd like to use those features, you can define your own :code:`requirements.txt` file.
+Note that :code:`pip_packages` option does not support the use of pip package options like :code:`-i, --index-url` or :code:`-f, --find-links`.
+If you'd like to use those features, you can define your own :code:`requirements.txt` file and specifying PyPI packages through the `requirements_txt_file` option:

 .. code-block:: python
-  :caption: Specifying PyPI packages through the `requirements_txt_file` option

   @bentoml.env(
     requirements_txt_file="./requirements.txt"